dboulet/wordpress-kickstart/README.md

 To install:

 * Clone repo into your webroot.
-* Update required information in composer.json, including package name, description and authors.
+* Update required information in composer.json, including package name, description, authors and license.
 * Run `composer install`.
 * Copy wp-config-sample.php to wp-config.php and enter in DB connection details.
 * Install WordPress.